Classical Electrodynamics of Extended Bodies: Solutions to Equations of Motion

+We can now use the solution Eq.~\ref{tolmanRhoSoln} and Eq.~\ref{tolmanMetric} to describe the small-$r$ behavior (as a boundary condition at small $r$) where the electric field is negligible.
+To do this, we assume Eq.~\ref{tolmanRhoSoln} and Eq.~\ref{tolmanMetric} are the solutions for $0 \leq r \leq 10^{-6} \sqrt{k_J}$.
+Then we numerically integrate Einstein's equations (using Mathematica) {\em including} the electric field from $r = 10^{-6} \sqrt{k_J}$ until the numerical solver can no longer continue\footnote{While Tolman et al. assume a perfect fluid, they introduce equations in terms of the more general stress-energy tensor components, which we used here.}.
+The calculated electric field, charge density, and pressure are shown in Fig.~\ref{fig:chargeFieldMetric}(a), and the time and radial component of the resulting metric are shown in Fig.~\ref{fig:chargeFieldMetric}(b).
+Since $\sqrt{k_J}$ sets the length scale of the problem, we define a unitless measure of distance $\overline{r}=r/\sqrt{k_J}$.

-Since $\sqrt{k_e}$ sets the length scale of the problem, all distances are in units of $\sqrt{k_e}$.
-The time component of the metric is arbitrary up to a multiplicative constant, which would be set by boundary conditions at $r=\infty$ (or in connecting to an external metric).
-The metric components diverge as $r$ approaches about $1.364\sqrt{k_e}$.
+Due to the electric field, the pressure deviates from Eq.~\ref{tolmanSoln} and passes through zero at $\overline{r}=1.273$.
+The deviation of $\sqrt{8\pi k_J}r \rho$ and $16\pi r^2 P$ from 1 gives an idea of the length scales at which the electric field becomes important, and can no longer be neglected as $r$ increases.
+The time component of the metric is arbitrary up to a multiplicative constant, which would be set by asymptotic conditions as $r\rightarrow\infty$, in connecting to an external metric at some finite $r$, or is just an arbitrary scaling factor if our solution describes all space-time.
+The metric components diverge as $\overline{r}$ approaches about $1.364$.

 The scalar curvature (Ricci scalar) never approaches 0 before that point, so the coordinates are not asymptotically flat.
-One may attempt to connect the internal metric to an external metric at some $r<1.364\sqrt{k_e}$\cite{tolman1939}; in this case, matching to the Reissner-Nordstrom metric\cite{reissner1916,nordstrom1918} would be appropriate.
+One may attempt to connect the internal metric to an external metric at some $\overline{r}<1.364$\cite{tolman1939}; in this case, matching to the Reissner-Nordstrom metric\cite{reissner1916,nordstrom1918} would be appropriate.
 However, $\rho$ never approaches zero before the metric diverges, and any connection to a free-space metric (where $\rho$ is set to zero) would necessarily make the pressure discontinuous at the boundary, which violates conservation of the stress-energy tensor.
-Therefore, no spherically symmetric, static solution exists in general relativity.
+Therefore, no asymptotically flat, spherically symmetric, static solutions appear to exist.

-Due to the electric field, the pressure deviates from Eq.~\ref{tolmanSoln} and passes through zero at $r=1.273\sqrt{k_e}$.
-The deviation of $\sqrt{8\pi k_e}r \rho$ and $16\pi r^2 P$ from 1 gives an idea of the length scales at which the electric field becomes important, and can no longer be neglected.
+With a slight change to the theory, though, we can find an asymptotically flat, stable solution: by changing the sign of $k_{\rm EM}$, which makes the gravitational mass of the electromagnetic field negative.
+With $k_{\rm EM}=-1$ (again treating $j^\mu$ as independent resulting in $T_J^{\mu\nu}$ as the addition to the stress-energy tensor), using the same method of numerical integration produces solutions for $\rho$, $E_r$ and the metric components shown in Fig.~\ref{fig:chargeFieldMetricNegEM}.